guykeren3/Taskboard/README.md

 * Accessible with the keyboard
 * Initial data retrieved using AJAX - 2 JSON files
 * Saving app changes to the browser localStorage

+This project is part of the Front-End Development Bootcamp at Create.